-The flowering dogwood is a Michigan native species with medium-sized, oblong leaves with pointed tips.
+The kousa dogwood is native to eastern Asia, but is non-invasive in Michigan.
+It has medium-sized, oblong leaves with pointed tips.
 The leaves have veins which curve to follow the leaf edge.
 Branches and leaves emerge opposite one another.
-Fall leaf color is typically a deep red.
+Fall leaf color is typically a bright red.
 Flowers are small, greenish-yellow, and occur in clusters surrounded by showy bracts, a type of modified leaf.
-The bracts are blunt-tipped and are typically white, though pink and red cultivars exist.
-Fruits are small red berries occurring in clusters.
-Bark is broken up into small square blocks and is typically grey in color.
-This species can exhibit single- or multi-stemmed growth habits.
+The bracts are white and have pointed tips.
+Fruits are small pink or red compound berries forming balls.
+Bark has peeling scales revealing orange, grey, or brown coloration.